Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/references.md

 ## Pose and Animation references

-There are a lot of ways an animation can look unnatural.
+An animation can look unnatural in many ways.
 Follow similar movement in other animations, or similar poses.

 - How does someone throw something big and heavy?
-- How does someone wind up just before they do a sweeping kick?
+- How does someone wind up before they do a sweeping kick?
 - How do four-legged animals turn around?

 <cimg src="https://cdn.discordapp.com/attachments/630864417671741499/674667946492297216/unknown.png" height=150 caption="Amber by BountyXSnipe, and Ori reference"/>